Integration of G-quadruplex and DNA-templated Ag NCs for nonarithmetic information processing†

-To implement sophisticated molecular logic circuits from scratch, you may not believe how common the building blocks can be and how diverse, powerful such circuits can be scaled up.
-Using the two simple building blocks: G-quadruplex and silver nanoclusters (Ag NCs), we experimentally construct a series of multifunctional label-free, multi-output logic circuits to perform nonarithmetic functions: 1-to-2 decoder, 4-to-2 encoder, 8-to-3 encoder, dual transfer gates, 2:1 multiplexer and 1:2 demultiplexer.
-Moreover, a parity checker which is capable of identification of odd and even numbers from natural numbers is constructed conceptually.
-Finally, a multi-valued logic gate (ternary Inhibit gate) is readily achieved by taking this DNA/Ag NCs system as a universal platform.
-All the above logic circuits share the same building blocks, indicating the great prospects of the assembly of nanomaterials and DNA for biochemical logic devices.
-Considering its biocompatibility, the novel prototypes developed here may have potential applications in the field of biological computer and medical diagnosis and serve as a promising proof of principle in the not-too-distant future.
+To create sophisticated molecular logic circuits from scratch, you may not believe how common the building blocks can be and how diverse and powerful such circuits can be when scaled up.
+Using the two simple building blocks of G-quadruplex and silver nanoclusters (Ag NCs), we experimentally construct a series of multifunctional, label-free, and multi-output logic circuits to perform nonarithmetic functions: a 1-to-2 decoder, a 4-to-2 encoder, an 8-to-3 encoder, dual transfer gates, a 2 : 1 multiplexer, and a 1 : 2 demultiplexer.
+Moreover, a parity checker which is capable of identifying odd and even numbers from natural numbers is constructed conceptually.
+Finally, a multi-valued logic gate (ternary inhibit gate) is readily achieved by taking this DNA/Ag NC system as a universal platform.
+All of the above logic circuits share the same building blocks, indicating the great prospects of the assembly of nanomaterials and DNA for biochemical logic devices.
+Considering its biocompatibility, the novel prototypes developed here may have potential applications in the fields of biological computers and medical diagnosis and serve as a promising proof of principle in the not-too-distant future.